JaneliaSciComp/web-vol-viewer/README.md

 <img src="R89H10-20190416_63_A4-m-40x-central-GAL4-JRC2018_Unisex_20x_HR-aligned_stack-Channel_1.png">
 </p>

 The implementation uses ray casting in a [GLSL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language) fragment shader.
-The basic idea was described as early as 2009 in a blog by [Kyle Hayward](http://graphicsrunner.blogspot.com/2009/01/volume-rendering-101.html).
+The basic idea was described as early as 2009 in a blog post by [Kyle Hayward](http://graphicsrunner.blogspot.com/2009/01/volume-rendering-101.html).
 In 2014, [Leandro Barbagallo](http://www.lebarba.com) demonstrated a WebGL 1 version.
 The implementation here is more closely related to a simpler approach from a blog post by [Will Usher](https://www.willusher.io/webgl/2019/01/13/volume-rendering-with-webgl) in 2019.
 This code extends that approach in various ways, adding support for non-cubical volumes, lighting using gradients in the volume as the surface normal, and the opaque surface with depth occlusion.

 ## Usage